What can you do to avoid being assigned a bad hotel room?

 “It smelled terrible,” he said.
 “I reported it to the receptionist.
 A manager said that for the voucher, that’s all they can offer me.”

 Rewers checked out of the hotel and never returned.
+(Foul-smelling hotel rooms are not that uncommon.)

-Fact: Every hotel has at least one bad room
+Every hotel has at least one bad room

 Experts say a lot of things can get you stuck in a bad hotel room.
 They can include common-sense factors, such as the amount you pay, the channel through which you book your room, and your elite status.
 But they can also include some uncommon variables, like the time of your check-in and how you treat the staff.

 First, let’s dispel a myth: No matter what they claim, most hotels have at least one or two bad rooms.
+And you should always reject them.

 “Every hotel I worked at had one or two rooms that were either too small or whose layout made them undesirable,” says Pedro Richardson, a former revenue and reservations manager based in London.
 “There were a few mistakes that would ensure someone was allocated in our bad rooms.”